goweiting/carneades-ext/system/README.md

 ```

 ## Syntax for `.yml` files
 The syntax for the files are inspired from YAML, hence the extension name.
 YAML is a user friendly markdown language which does not have too many hierachical elements (such as brackets).
 The syntax rules are strict, and will throw up any error if it is not well followed.
+Syntax for caes illustrates the essential elements required for each caes.

 ### Rules:
 1. Spaces and newlines are delimiters.
 Usage of tab will throw errors. (unless your editor converts them to 'soft tabs' - space)